Meet the Authors

 What This Means for SAPinsiders

-A tangible proof of concept for AI-enabled retail innovation.
+The partnership is a tangible proof of concept for AI-enabled retail innovation.
 The partnership places SAP technology at the operational core of a major cultural event.
 It showcases the practical application of SAP’s AI-enabled technology within the fashion and retail sectors.
 For SAPinsiders, the Retail Innovation Lab provides a concrete example of how AI can be integrated into in-store technology and physical retail activations to create “actionable” rather than theoretical tools.

 Unified digital environments are becoming central to ecosystem strategy.
 The planned .FW platform highlights growing demand for connected environments that bring together partners, customers, and commerce.
 SAP deployments are increasingly designed to support multi-party ecosystems rather than single organizations.
 SAPinsiders should see this as a template for how SAP software can be phased into an industry to support a complex ecosystem of designers, editors, and buyers.